interlock-network/interlock-docs/whitepaper.md

 as if it was a proper stand-alone blockchain, so that we can get the *idea* of a P2P reputation network across to you.
-However, there are some significant implementation details that diverge from our *idealized description* of the Interlock Network, in the previous sections.
+However, there are some significant implementation details that diverge from our *idealized description* of the Interlock Network that we used in the previous sections.

 Pretty much all software that runs on a blockchain is going to be much slower &mdash; and more expensive &mdash; than traditional software that